 As Christians we shouldn’t make it our goal to expose our children to sin.
 They will see it enough once they become adults.

 I’ve worked with teenagers for 12+ years.
 Sin is deceitful.
 Sin is subtle.
 Satan always starts with something little then draws you in.
 Then before you know it, your 14 year old kid is hooked on drugs, or your 16 year old girl is pregnant.
-I realize I’ve been a little snarky in this article, and I apologize if that offended you, but I’ve been around the block a few times working in ministry.
+I’ve been around the block a few times working in ministry.
 Trust me when I say there is nothing good from your child going to prom.
 I’ve seen enough teenagers’ lives ruined because of sin.
 I hate sin.
 I hate what sin does to people.
 I love people.
 I love you enough to tell you the truth even if you hate me for it.